LimeBlueMusic/Electric-Area-Tracker/README.md

 # bpm_tracker
-Tracking satalite radio station BPM and storing the data for later use.
+Tracking satellite radio station BPM and storing the data in mongo.
+Broken down into a AngularJS frontend and Node backend with websockets provided by koa.io.

+Built for io.js v1.5.1

 Endpoint tracked
 ```HTTP